nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

        Host>>Device      [label="set report: set value 1600"];
        Host<<Device      [label="get report: SUCCESS"];

-    All exchanges, both setting and getting a report, are initiated by host.
+    All exchanges, both setting and getting a report, are initiated by the host.
     Therefore, during a fetch operation, the host polls the device until the data is available.

 Fetching a configuration value